- 1,416View

 -

-Old-fashioned Meiji-era exterior and Matsumoto furniture
+A stylish hotel with an old-fashioned Meiji-era exterior and Matsumoto furniture

 -